 Can Getting So Many Vaccines at One Time Harm My Baby?

 Babies have stronger immune systems than you might think, and they can handle far more germs than what they receive from vaccines.
 In fact, the amount of germs in vaccines is just a small percentage of the germs babies' immune systems deal with every day.

 Sometimes, kids can have a reaction to a vaccine like a mild fever or rash.
 But the risk of serious reactions is small compared with the health risks from the often-serious diseases they prevent, and do not happen because the baby got several vaccines at once.

 Plus, alternative schedules can be a real hassle.
 Spacing out vaccines over more doctor visits means that you'll have to take your child to the doctor — and your child will have to get a shot — more often.

 Why Should My Child Get a Painful Shot if Vaccines Aren't 100% Effective?

 It can be hard to watch kids get a shot, but the short-term pain is nothing compared with suffering through a potentially deadly bout of diphtheria, whooping cough, or measles.

 Why Do Healthy Kids Need to Be Immunized?

 Vaccinations are intended to help keep healthy kids healthy.
 Because vaccines work by protecting the body before disease strikes, if you wait until your child gets sick, it will be too late for the vaccine to work.
 The best time to immunize kids is when they're healthy.

-Can Immunizations Cause a Bad Reaction in My Child?
+Can Vaccines Cause a Bad Reaction in My Child?

 The most common reactions to vaccines are minor and include: